matteocacciola/acme-test/README.md

 ## Tests
 Please, `tests` folder contains the PHP Unit Tests required by your guidelines.
-Please, run the with the usual command, e.g.:
+Please, run a test with the usual command, e.g. (if you want to run the test #3):
 ```bash
 ./bin/phpunit --filter tests/Controller/Api/ProductApiTest.php --filter testGetSingleProduct
 ```

-in order to run the test #3
+## Discounts
+Please, the structures and data for adding different kinds of discounts have been provided.
+Please, check carefully the content of `src\Model\Promotion` folder.
+Here you can find some kinds of discounts and promotions, like that reported within your guidelines for the bonus test #9.
+Please, consider also that some fixtures have been created for these promotions too.
+Only the test is missing, the only test that I have not implemented: I considered the code for fixtures as samples which can take the place of the PHP Unit test.